Get,

 1. Normal PDW Levels

 Normal PDW levels fall between 8 to 12 femtoliters.
-This indicates that your platelets are at peak performance and no medical action is needed.
+This indicates that your platelets are at peak performance and no medical action is needed3.

 2. Low PDW Levels

-Low PDW levels (below 8 femtoliters) could mean a majority of your platelets are old or your bone marrow could be making fewer platelets than usual.
+Low PDW levels (below 8 femtoliters) could mean that a majority of your platelets are old or that your bone marrow is making fewer platelets than usual3.

 3. High PDW Levels

-High PDW levels (above 12 femtoliters) show higher levels of young platelets in the blood.
+High PDW levels (above 12 femtoliters) show higher levels of young platelets in the blood3.

-Elevated PDW levels could be due to a recent wound or surgery, blood loss, or too much alcohol/vitamin B12 deficiency.
-Chronic health problems, infections, or even birth control pills use may also affect PDW levels.
+• Possible Causes: Elevated PDW levels could be due to a recent wound or surgery, blood loss, or too much alcohol/vitamin B12 deficiency.
+Chronic health problems, infections, or even birth control pills may also affect PDW levels.

-High PDW levels are linked to an increased risk of forming blood clots.
-Clots in the arms or legs can be risky if they break loose and travel to other body parts clogging the blood supply to those parts.
+• Risks and Complications: High PDW levels are linked to an increased risk of forming blood clots.
+Clots in the arms or legs can be risky if they break loose and travel to other body parts, clogging the blood supply to those parts.

 Platelet-Related Blood Disorders